 Advancements in modern defensive ammo technology have helped the 9mm improve by leaps and bounds over the past 30 years; it’s not the same underpowered round that the FBI abandoned in the early 1980s.

 With a good modern defensive ammo, the 9mm is just as powerful as any .45, just in different ways.

 When comparing the two handguns, it’s important to note that the 9mm hasn’t become better than the .45 ACP…it just caught up to it.

-Or a picture is worth a 100 words…new self-defense 9mm ammo opens up to create some nasty possible wound channels to stop attackers in their tracks.
+A picture is worth a 1000 words…new self-defense 9mm ammo opens up to create some nasty possible wound channels to stop attackers in their tracks.

 Furthermore, the 9mm is more practical for the average shooter looking to spend time on the range.

 With boxes of 9mm Luger rounds being 30 to 40% cheaper than .45 ACP ammo, increased range time isn’t going to break your budget; and after all, spending more time on the range does make you a better marksman.
 Here are more tips on how to shoot more accurately.

 However, there is always something to be said for having really big bullets ready to deal with really big problems.